microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 Most values like ShaderVisibility/ParameterType are covered by syntactical checks in Sema.
-The additional sematic rules not already covered by the grammar are listed here.
+The additional semantic rules not already covered by the grammar are listed here.

 - For DESCRIPTOR_RANGE_FLAGS on a Sampler, only the following values are valid
   - 0